rchaining/reaction-diffusion-model/README.md

 I can't confirm this will work on other MacOSs -- I haven't ironed out all the GPU stuff yet, so some of the hardcoded values may be specific to my Apple Silicon chip.
 It almost certianly won't work on Intel Macs.

+This is a learning project to get familiar with Compute Shaders using Metal.
+Shaders.metal contains the shader code.
+The GPU pipeline computes the simulation steps each frame and then a visualizer fragment shader converts the simulation state into a color rendered to the window.

 ![Coral Simulation Pattern](/img/coral.png)
 *Figure 1: Coral pattern simulation.
 Generated with `./ReactionDiffusionModel coral`*